All Practice Exams

 4Remember psychologically impacted property (Title 60 §833): NO duty to disclose deaths, paranormal, or non-physical crimes — but must answer honestly if directly asked

-7Understand OBRA confidentiality survives termination: even after closing or listing expiration, you cannot disclose former client's negotiating strategy or financials
+7Understand OBRA confidentiality survives termination: even after closing or listing expiration, you cannot disclose a party's confidential information such as negotiating position or financials

 Frequently Asked Questions